 The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

 Ankole Cows in Uganda – Rwanda – the Cattle of Kings.
 The long-horned Ankole Cattle can often be seen as you travel throughout Western Uganda, Rwanda, and Burundi, where they are known as Watusi Cattle.
-In Rwanda, specially selected Watusi Cows were selected and bred, becoming the Inyambo, the cattle of Kings.
+In Rwanda, specially selected Watusi Cows were established and bred, becoming the Inyambo, the cattle of Kings.

-The Ankole Cows the Cattle of Kings and Royalty, the long-horned Ankole Cattle.
-Ankole Cattle has been called Inyambo”the Cattle of Kings” because of their close ties and importance to the royalty of Southwest Uganda and Rwanda.
+The Ankole Cows, the Cattle of Kings and Royalty, the long-horned Ankole Cattle.
+Ankole Cattle has been called Inyambo, “the Cattle of Kings,” because of their close ties and importance to the royalty of Southwest Uganda and Rwanda.
 Once you see these majestic cows, you will understand why they are referred to as the “Cattle of Royalty.”

 Visitors to Rwanda should take in the Inyambo ceremonial cows at the King’s Palace Museum in Rukari, Nyanza district, home to Inyambo, where the traditional cows were bred for the King.

-Parents claim they do not trust marrying off their daughters to families with no wealth.
+Parents claim they do not trust marrying their daughters to families with no wealth.
 Wealth is determined by the number of cows one possesses.
 A local proverb says it best “If you don’t have a cow, don’t ask for a woman.”

 There are Five Regional Strains of the Ankole Cattle in East Africa’s Great Lakes Region